 Practical readings that make sense on Santa Maria

-IF THE HIGHER GROUND IS CLOSED IN
+IF HIGHER GROUND IS CLOSED IN

 IF THE DAY IS MIXED